Triple Crown (snooker): One win away from Triple Crown

-Of those still active on the main professional tour (as of 2025), six players have won two of the three Triple Crown events, leaving them one away from completing a career Triple Crown.
+Of those still active on the main professional tour (as of 2026), seven players have won two of the three Triple Crown events, leaving them one away from completing a career Triple Crown.
 Jimmy White, Matthew Stevens, Ding Junhui and Mark Allen have all won the Masters and UK Championship at least once, but all four players need to win the World Championship to complete their Triple Crown.
-Of these, three have reached the final of the event, those being White (6 times), Stevens (2 times), and Ding (1 time); Allen has reached the semi-final twice.
-Stuart Bingham has a World title and a Masters title, but is yet to win the UK Championship for his career Triple Crown, having reached the semi-final three times.
+Of these, three have reached the final of the event, those being White (6 times), Stevens (2 times) and Ding (1 time), while Allen has reached the semi-final 3 times.
+Stuart Bingham and Kyren Wilson have a World title and a Masters title, but are yet to win the UK Championship for their career Triple Crown.
 Zhao Xintong has won the World and UK Championships, but has not won the Masters.

 Seven former professional players—Peter Ebdon, John Parrott, Ray Reardon, John Spencer, Dennis Taylor, Doug Mountjoy and Cliff Thorburn—won two of the three Triple Crown events before their retirement.
 Ebdon and Parrott both won UK and World titles, and Parrott reached the final of the Masters on three occasions between 1989 and 1992 but never won the title.
 Reardon, Spencer, Taylor and Thorburn won the World Championship and Masters tournaments during their careers, but not the UK Championship.
 Mountjoy came close to winning the World Championship in 1981, only to lose to Steve Davis in the final.